-The condition is usually treated with a course of anti-bacterial creams and emollients to soften the skin.
+Childhood eczema is usually treated with a course of anti-bacterial creams and emollients to soften the skin.

 Parents are encouraged to embark along a more natural and holistic course of treatment.
-This involves the exclusion of additives and colourings in foods known to cause eczema.
+This involves the exclusion of additives and colourings in foods (once printed as e-numbers) known to cause eczema.

 The usual recommended creams are discarded in favour of oil of evening primrose and now seen as really beneficial, pure aloe vera.

 Along with sections on diet and medication, natural fibres such as cotton and leather are recommended for clothing and the cleaning of homes with baking soda (bicarbonate of soda).

 This book is specifically aimed at children as eczema can continue into adulthood and often leads to other symptoms such as hay fever and asthma.

 Therefore there is a lot of information in this book that might also be of use to adults who also suffer from skin complaints such as eczema or psoriasis.

-It also features an alphabetical list of all food additives along with their E numbers.
+Food labels especially do not now state the ‘e-number’ but the actual chemical ingredient.
+This new edition features an alphabetical list of all food additives along with their E numbers.